 Bottom Line: Don’t put so much pressure on yourself.
 If you can’t beat them, join them!
 Edit your pictures if that’s going to make you feel better and DON’T FEEL BAD that you are editing your picture.
 Everyone else is doing it.
 Just be real with yourself… And just FYI — for my before and after, I used the Perfect365 App.

-Have you had your hormones tested through saliva and a blood sample.
+The only way to know this is to get tested by an allergist, doctor, or even a functional medicine (naturopathic) doctor.
+There isn’t a blanket food to eliminate to Have you had your hormones tested through saliva and a blood sample.
 You’ll be amazed at what’s going on when you take a hard look at what’s going on in your body — this is normally done through a ND or homeopath.

 Makeup literally gave me the courage to leave the house when I had acne.
 Makeup to this day still gives me the courage to show up confidently now, even with my acne scars.
 I do schedule a basic facial quarterly and also never pick at my face.

 In a nutshell, makeup cannot change the texture of your skin, especially in 3D.